Information about Terizidone

-How it works
+How terizidone works

 Terizidone belongs to class of drugs called antimycobacterials.
 Terizidone acts by preventing cell wall synthesis by inhibiting two necessary enzymes.

-Common side effects
+Common side effects of terizidone

 Confusion, Insomnia (difficulty in sleeping), Headache, Dizziness, Allergic reaction, Convulsion, Nausea, Diarrhoea, Slurred speech, Depression, Tremor

 - ₹597Macleods Pharmaceuticals Pvt Ltd1 variant(s)

-• Tell your doctor if you are pregnant, planning to become pregnant or are breastfeeding.
+- Inform your doctor if you are pregnant or planning to conceive or breastfeeding.

 - Inform your doctor if you have ever been diagnosed with epilepsy, kidney or heart diseases.